 The Human Capital Committee has reviewed the compensation policies generally applicable to our employees and believes that these policies do not encourage excessive and unnecessary risk-taking and that the level of risk that they do encourage is not reasonably likely to have a material adverse effect on our company.
 The design of the compensation policies and programs encourages employees to remain focused on both our short- and long-term goals.
-For example, while the cash bonus plan measures performance on an annual basis, the equity awards vest over a number of years, which we believe encourages employees to focus on sustained stock price appreciation, thus limiting the potential for excessive risk-taking.
-In addition, we believe our stock ownership guidelines for our directors and named executive officers may mitigate against excessive and unnecessary risk-taking by requiring directors and named executive officers to hold a significant position in our stock during their period of service to the company.
+For example, while the cash bonus plan measures performance on an annual basis, the equity awards vest over a number of years, which we believe encourages to focus on sustained stock price appreciation, thus limiting the potential for excessive risk-taking.
+In addition, we believe our stock ownership guidelines for our directors and named executive officers to hold a significant position in our stock during their period of service to the company.